owainkenwayucl/uclapi-java/Readme.md

 *(You can find the tagged release from #LearnHack 4.0 [here](https://github.com/owainkenwayucl/uclapi-java/releases/tag/LearnHack4.0))*

 This library provides access to and classes to represent objects returned by all the public (i.e. non-OAuth authenticated) UCL API end points.
-As well as Java this libary of course works in languages that are hosted in the JVM, for example Clojure, Scala and Jython.
+As well as Java this libary of course works in languages that are hosted in the JVM, for example Clojure, Scala or Jython.

 Installation:
 ------------